anonymoususenix/zkconv/README.md

 ## License

 zkConv is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the license terms.
 ---

 For more information or questions, please contact the project maintainers.

+The author of this repository is identified by the SHA256 hash: `2bd2b50a15fd3ba6f076e9321b98a4edac9c8f257560ce4ea8c8cef2f10d80cf` for credibility purposes.